 Luckily for us, storms don’t last forever.
 They blow in suddenly and leave just as quickly.
 My irises may have been a little beaten down when the storm was over, but their beauty was still intact.
 And life’s storms may spin us around like a tornado, but when they’re over, we’ll be just like those irises, standing tall with our beauty intact.

 Jesus promised us that in this world we would have tribulation.
 So, there is no doubt that storms are sure to come our way.
 But with God’s help we can learn how to weather life’s storms.
 Be well and keep looking to Jesus!

-Have you read this post from Master’s Hand Collection?
+Have you read this Bible Study from Master’s Hand Collection?

 My family lives in an old farmhouse.
 We love it’s character and charm.
 But as much as we love our house, the truth is older homes need more care and maintenance.

 Recently we decided it was time to replace the window in our laundry room.
 We had overlooked it for a long time while we focused on other projects around the house.
 But that window suddenly became a priority when I began to smell a musty odor while doing the laundry.